 In June 2014, a subsidiary in Japan was investigated by the Japan Fair Trade Commission in respect of alleged antitrust violations relating to capacitors.
 In March 2016, the subsidiary received a notice that the investigation was over from the Japan Fair Trade Commission.
 The subsidiary in Japan and subsidiaries in Europe, the U.S.A., and others are being investigated by competition authorities in each country or region, all in respect of alleged antitrust violations relating to capacitors.
 In April 2016, the subsidiary in Japan concluded an agreement in which the subsidiary will pay fines, and in June 2016, the subsidiary in Japan paid the fines.
-In November 2015, the subsidiaries in Japan received a statement of objections from the European Commission in respect of alleged antitrust violations.
+In March 2018, the subsidiary in Japan, which had been also primarily responsible for responding to the investigation from the European Commission, got the decision that the subsidiary was charged fines, and paid fines in June 2018.